I built three sites. All on GitHub Pages. All costing $0 to run. And I had absolutely no idea if anyone was actually using them.

 What I Actually Learned

 Grafana Cloud’s free tier is genuinely good.
 Not “free but useless.”
-Actually good.
+Actually useful.
+I kept expecting to hit a limit and I haven’t.

-Once I could see page views, I started caring more about writing.
-Seeing the click counts on littlelink made me actually update it.
+Once I could see page views I started caring more about writing.
+Once I could see click counts on littlelink I actually updated it.
+Metrics create accountability even when it’s just you holding yourself to it.

 Setting This Up Yourself